crdcamp/adaptive-web-rag/README.md

 I'm essentially rewriting the entire [previous repository](https://github.com/crdcamp/llama-cpp-llm-embedding) in a new language (Golang) I know nothing about (other than that it scales very well).
 So, this one's a bit rough around the edges (I'm mostly referring Golang to error handling here).

-This project is designed to run on a Macbook base M4 chip, since I'm a firm believer that when AI companies need to start making profit the current token cost structure is going to be f****d and unaffordable.
-Oh how I despise technical debt even with 0 professional experience!
+This project is designed to run on a Macbook base M4 chip at least... decently.

 ## The Models I'm Using